Cincinnati: Radio

-Online

-CincyMusic.com is the city's comprehensive guide to live concerts, local bands, and hyper-local music-related news.

-Soul Serum is a Cincinnati-based promotion and production company that provides the local music scene with live shows, music videos, podcasts, and more.

 Transportation

+Cincinnati has several standard modes of transportation including sidewalks, roads, public transit, bicycle paths and airports.
+The city's hills preclude the regular street grid common to many cities built up in the 19th century, and outside of the downtown basin, regular street grids are rare except for in patches of flat land where they are small and oriented according to topography.

+Most trips are made by car, with transit and bicycles having a relatively low share of total trips; in a region of just over 2 million people, less than 80,000 trips were made with transit on an average day in 2012.
+Like many other Midwestern cities, however, bicycle use grew rapidly in the 2000s and 2010s.
 The city of Cincinnati has a higher than average percentage of households without a car.
 In 2015, 19.3 percent of Cincinnati households lacked a car and the figure increased slightly, to 21.2 percent, in 2016.
 The national average was 8.7 percent in 2016.
 Cincinnati averaged 1.3 cars per household in 2016, compared to a national average of 1.8.